 The first OSART review took place at the Dukovany nuclear power plant in 1989 with a follow-up Re-OSART mission in 1991.
 In November 2001, the Dukovany nuclear power plant underwent its next OSART review.
-Based on the recommendations from this review, we prepared and fulfilled an action plan.
-In October 2003, a follow-up OSART mission was carried out to review our implementation of its earlier recommendations and subsequently declared its full satisfaction with our fulfillment of its recommendations.
-The last OSART review at the Dukovany nuclear power plant was held in June 2011.
+Based on the recommendations from this review, an action plan was prepared and fulfilled.
+In October 2003, a follow-up OSART mission was carried out to review our implementation of its earlier recommendations and subsequently declared its full satisfaction with our fulfilment of its recommendations.
+The next OSART review at the Dukovany nuclear power plant was held in June 2011.
 The review team identified a wide range of good practices as well as several areas for improvement to achieve even better results of operational safety.
-The plant's senior management has prepared and implemented a set of remedial actions to address these recommendations before the follow-up OSART mission which is scheduled to take place in the first half of 2013.
+The plant's senior management has prepared and implemented a set of corrective measures to address these recommendations before the follow-up OSART mission in June 2013.
+The follow-up mission concluded that 64% of the original findings were implemented completely and the progress in the implementation of the remaining 36% was satisfactory.

 The first Pre-OSART review at the Temelín nuclear power plant was held in 1990 with a follow-up mission in 1992.
 A regular OSART mission at the Temelín nuclear power plant took place in 2001 and the follow-up OSART mission held in 2003 was aimed at assessing the power plant's response to the recommendations of the OSART mission in 2001.
 Most of the recommendations and proposals were included in the category "completed," and the team generally noted the progress in operational safety enhancement, recommendation implementation and power plant appearance.
-The last OSART mission at the Temelín nuclear power plant focusing mainly on organization, management, operation, maintenance, technical support, radiation protection and emergency management systems took place in November 2012.
+The next OSART mission at the Temelín nuclear power plant focusing mainly on organization, management, operation, maintenance, technical support, radiation protection and emergency management systems took place in November 2012.
 The final report highlights consistency in operations of the power plant with the criteria of the IAEA and confirms that there are no major safety shortcomings.
 A set of recommendations for improvement in the operations, operating experience, technical support and severe accident management areas were also provided.